caiosabarros/caiosabarros/README.md

 Hello, GitHub! 👋

-I'm Caio Sa, .
+I'm Caio Sá, an idealistic, curious learner passionate about decentralization, ideas, and people.
 Welcome to my GitHub profile!

 ## About Me